In Balance Energy

 If you are on mains electricity at the moment and have access to the electricity metre in the property your usage can be easily worked out through taking incoming mains/grid supply meter readings at the same time of the day in a typical week and working out the minimum, average and peak usage.

-In a new build, off-grid situation or a new home a useful excercise is to make a list of all the appliances that will use electricity in the property, note their wattage which will be printed on the devices and work out how often these devices are used.
+In a new build, off-grid situation or a new home a useful exercise is to make a list of all the appliances that will use electricity in the property, note their wattage which will be printed on the devices and work out how often these devices are used.

 Once you have this information we need to work out your total usage or 'peak load' for a typical day.
 The common measurement for power usage is Watt Hours or Kilowatt Hours (kWh) i.e. how many watts you use in a hour.